Tudiya: Alleged attestations and disproval

 In initial archaeological reports from Ebla, it appeared that Tudiya's existence was confirmed with the discovery of a tablet where it was stated that he had concluded a treaty for the operation of a kārum in Eblaite territory, with "King" Ibrium of Ebla (who is now known to have instead been the vizier of the King Isar-Damu of Ebla.)
-This entire reading is now questionable, as several scholars have more recently argued that the treaty in question was not with king Tudiya of Assur at all, but rather with the unnamed king of an uncertain location called "Abarsal".
+This entire reading is now questionable, as several scholars have more recently argued that this treaty in question, the Treaty between Ebla and Abarsal, was not with king Tudiya of Assur at all, but rather with the unnamed king of an uncertain location called "Abarsal".

 Geopolitical context

 Oligarchy

-The king lists suggest that the earliest Assyrian kings, who are recorded as, “kings who lived in tents,” had at first been independent semi-nomadic pastoralist rulers, moreover; Assyria was originally an oligarchy rather than a monarchy.
+The king lists suggest that the earliest Assyrian kings, who are recorded as, "kings who lived in tents," had at first been independent semi-nomadic pastoralist rulers, moreover; Assyria was originally an oligarchy rather than a monarchy.
 These kings had at some point become fully urbanized and founded the city-state of Assur.